I hope you enjoy this blog post. If you want Hello Bar to grow your leads, click here.

 This article talks about Crazy Egg’s competition.
 That’s crazy, right?

 Not really.
 It shows that you’re not afraid of comparison.
-Plus, it’s generous to the reader because he or she gets help with comparison shopping.
+Plus, it’s generous to the reader because they get help with comparison shopping.

 Your content needs to entice your reader.
 If it’s not aesthetically beautiful, it’ll turn off your audience instead.